Tsukihime: A Piece of Blue Glass Moon

 The route diverges after Ciel and Shiki escape into the school.
 Arcueid takes longer to resurrect, allowing Ciel time to prepare her role and meet her in the city.
-However, within three minutes of their fight, Arcueid’s power proves to be overwhelming for Ciel as she ultimately takes on a giant luminous form powered by the planet, which distorts reality.
+However, within three minutes of their fight, Arcueid's power proves to be overwhelming for Ciel as she ultimately takes on a giant luminous form powered by the planet, which distorts reality.

-Ciel is trapped and tortured multiple times in Arcueid’s giant luminous hand.
+Ciel is trapped and tortured multiple times in Arcueid's giant luminous hand.
 With the amount of lumina energy being extorted by Arcueid, it allows Shiki to directly converse with Roa, who advises him on how to fight Arcueid while helping him stay focused.
-As Arucied dies the longer she maintains her luminous form, Shiki decides to prevent that from happening.
-Roa ultimately decides to give up his reincarnating essence to allow Shiki to do just that, as Shiki uses the remaining of Ciel’s celestial arrow energy to finish the job.
+As Arcueid dies the longer she maintains her luminous form, Shiki decides to prevent that from happening.
+Roa ultimately decides to give up his reincarnating essence to allow Shiki to do just that, as Shiki uses the remaining of Ciel's celestial arrow energy to finish the job.
 After the battle, Shiki and Arcueid banter, before Arcueid returns to her homeland.

 After Shiki awakens in a dream where Ciel does not exist, an incarnation of his young seven-year-old self attempts to convince to stay in that dream, as he would either be stuck in a lifelong coma or die.
 Shiki chooses to return to his mortal body and awaken in the real world.
 He reconciles with Ciel and they embark on a new life together.